-When I was a kid, my mom used to wrap a hot water bottle in a tea towel and I’d lay on it until I couldn’t feel the heat anymore.
-This still works, but if you’d like a more ecofriendly option, you could always make your own heating pad with rice (and I strongly suggest that you consider doing this at one time or another anyway – They’re so easy to make and so effective that you’ll be kicking yourself for not making at least one sooner) that can be easily microwaved whenever needed.
+When I was a kid, my mom used to wrap a hot water bottle in a tea towel, and I’d lay on it until I couldn’t feel the heat anymore.
+This still works, but if you’d like a more eco-friendly option, you could always make your own heating pad with rice (and I strongly suggest that you consider doing this at one time or another they’re so easy to make and so effective that you’ll be kicking yourself for not making at least one sooner) that can be easily microwaved whenever needed.

-Since garlic fights infection, it’s something that you should have on hand always.
-If they can stomach it, have your child swallow some chopped garlic mixed with a little bit of honey (if you’re treating a baby and you’re breastfeeding, take the mixture yourself three times a day – The benefits will pass through your milk and onto your baby).
+Since garlic fights infection, it’s something that you should always have on hand.
+If they can stomach it, have your child swallow some chopped garlic mixed with a little bit of honey (if you’re treating a baby and breastfeeding, take the mixture yourself three times a day the benefits will pass through your milk and onto your baby).

-If they’re not too keen on that idea, just have them ingest it however they’ll take it – One of my favourite ways to eat garlic is simply chopped or roasted in mushroom or chicken noodle soup (which your child is probably already eating anyway – Homemade is best, but canned will work in a pinch).
+If they’re not too keen on that idea, have them ingest it however they’ll take it – One of my favorite ways to eat garlic is simply chopped or roasted in mushroom or chicken noodle soup (which your child is probably already eating anyway; homemade is best, but canned will work in a pinch).

 You can also make or buy a garlic and mullein oil mixture that can be used topically – If you want to make it yourself, you can find a recipe here (I also add a little coconut oil for its antiviral properties).
 This oil can be heated up and placed on the bottoms of the feet (plus socks of course) every three to four hours to help draw out the infection and/or rubbed behind the ear.

-You can warm up the oil mixture and use a dropper to put 2-3 drops in the ear (ensuring that they lay still for at least 30 seconds to allow the oil to make its way through the ear canal) six or more times a day as well, but if the ear drum is perforated you’ll need to steer clear of putting anything directly in the ear.
-You’ll know if the ear drum has been perforated or not because if it has been, it will be oozing liquid and puss – If this is the case the warmed oil can be applied behind the ear (towards the jawline) once an hour.
+You can warm up the oil mixture and use a dropper to put 2-3 drops in the ear (ensuring that they lay still for at least 30 seconds to allow the oil to make its way through the ear canal) six or more times a day as well.
+Still, if the ear drum is perforated, you’ll need to steer clear of putting anything directly in the ear.
+You’ll know if the ear drum has been perforated because if it has been, it will be oozing liquid and puss – If this is the case, the warmed oil can be applied behind the ear (towards the jawline) once an hour.

 3. Essential Oils

-There you have it – Things you can find it your kitchen that don’t alter the state of your child’s (or your) immune system yet still fight off infection.
-Additionally, you can help relieve some of the pain my elevating the head to decrease pressure and ensure that a lot of fluids are being ingested.
+There you have it—things you can find in your kitchen that don’t alter the state of your child’s (or your) immune system yet still fight off infection.
+Additionally, you can help relieve some of the pain by elevating the head to decrease pressure and ensure that a lot of fluids are being ingested.

-97% of ear infections will clear up without the use of antibiotics and most of them will clear up within four days; If you’d like to take your child to a doctor to get a professional opinion without having to leave the office with a prescription for penicillin, you could always opt to go see an herbalist and/or a naturopathic doctor.
+97% of ear infections will clear up without the use of antibiotics, and most of them will clear up within four days.
+If you’d like to take your child to a doctor to get a professional opinion without having to leave the office with a prescription for penicillin, you could always opt to see an herbalist or a naturopathic doctor.